Palexite/ZombieSurvival64/README.md

 - Preamble: I believe AI is useful in the areas in which are not fun to do, but they're not meant to replace a person's vision.
 - In all personal game & art projects made by me, I stick to the following principles:

--- AI is used for low-level programming (helper/utility functions, syntax and compilation errors, and for learning purposes) -- AI can never be used for anything seen or felt, including but not limited to models, materials, sounds, music, map design, game-end programming, UI, voice acting.
+- AI is used for low-level programming (helper/utility functions, syntax and compilation errors, and for learning purposes)
+- AI can never be used for anything seen or felt, including but not limited to models, materials, sounds, music, map design, game-end programming, UI, voice acting.
--- AI is not used for ideas regarding anything seen or felt.
+- AI is not used for ideas regarding anything seen or felt.

-That being said, this is how this project uses AI and how it will going forward, it also applies to contributions and third-party mods to said project.
+That being said, this is how this project uses AI and how it will going forward.
+It also applies to contributions and third-party mods to said project.
 Feel free to question.